cavo789/blog/blog/2024/06/24/behat-introduction/index.md

 clear

 # We'll start Chrome on URL http://0.0.0.0:9222
-# If this URL has to be modified, think to update the constructor of /opt/behatFeatureContext.php too
+# If this URL has to be modified, think to update the constructor of FeatureContext.php too
 # Note: /usr/bin/google-chrome-stable has been installed in our Dockerfile
 nohup /usr/local/bin/chrome/chrome --headless --remote-debugging-address=0.0.0.0 \
     --remote-debugging-port=9222 --no-sandbox --window-size="1920,1080" --disable-dev-shm-usage \